streamnative/kop/README.md

     listeners=PLAINTEXT://127.0.0.1:9092
     advertisedAddress=127.0.0.1
     ```

-    > The hostname in listeners should be the same as Pulsar broker's `advertisedAddress`.

 3. Set offset management as follows since offset management for KoP depends on Pulsar "Broker Entry Metadata".